-(no classes are scheduled at this time) IMPORTANT: Classes may be canceled with short notice should severe weather, a tropical storm, or hurricane pose a threat to the forecast area.
+Register Here Ware 3395 Harris Road IMPORTANT: Classes may be canceled with short notice should severe weather, a tropical storm, or hurricane pose a threat to the forecast area.
 All potential class attendees should check the web site on the day of the class or contact the class point of contact to insure that the class has not been canceled.
 All classes are basic and advanced except where indicated.

 SKYWARN™ Spotter Training Schedule Skywarn Activation Level

-Register Here for Class
+for a Class

 IMPORTANT: Classes may be canceled with short notice should severe weather, a tropical storm, or hurricane pose a threat to the forecast area.
 All potential class attendees should check the web site on the day of the class or contact the class point of contact to insure that the class has not been canceled.
 All classes are basic and advanced except where indicated.

 |•Report Severe Weather Online Form

 •Spotter Hail and Wind Guide

 •Jacksonville Skywarn Association

 |•Skywarn™ Spotter Training Courses (through MetEd)

 •NWS Jacksonville Online Spotter Review